-‘Dance Moms’ Season 7 Spoilers: Kalani vs Kendall vs Nia in Episode 10, Yolanda Jealous Of Lilliana’s Success?
-[WATCH PROMO]
+‘Dance Moms’ Season 7 Spoilers: Kalani Vs. Kendall Vs. Nia In Episode 10, Yolanda Jealous Of Lilliana’s Success?
+[Video]

 “At this point you’ve lost your window.
 You’ve lost your window of opportunity,” Jill told Yolanda.

 Dance Moms Season 7 airs Tuesdays on Lifetime.
-Watch the promo for episode 10, “Breathless in Denver” below:
+Watch the promo for episode 10, “Breathless in Denver” below.

 [Featured Image by Lifetime]